 - communication skills and general knowledge.

-The Australian Government is working with state and territory governments and the Social Research Centre to implement the 2018 AEDC national collection.
-Since 2002, the Australian Government has worked in partnership with eminent child health research institutes: the Telethon Kids Institute, Perth; the Centre for Community Child Health; and Royal Children’s Hospital, Melbourne; to deliver the AEDC to communities nationwide.
+The Australian Government continues to work with state and territory governments to undertake the 2018 AEDC national collection.
+Since 2002, the Australian Government has worked in partnership with eminent child health research institutes: the Telethon Kids Institute, Perth; the Centre for Community Child Health; and Royal Children's Hospital, Melbourne; to deliver the AEDC to communities nationwide.

 The AEDC results are available online and the data are available to government agencies, researchers and practitioners across all disciplines.
 These statistics will be used to inform early childhood education and care policy at government, community and school level.
 Copies of the 2018 AEDC National Report, online community maps and community profiles can be found on the AEDC website.

 AEDC data reflects the environments and experiences children are exposed to from when they are born to school age.
-With data sets covering three collections, results from 2009, 2012 and 2015, the AEDC can be compared to identify emerging trends in early childhood development across Australia.
+As additional time points are captured, the AEDC enables researchers, governments and communities to better track children's development over time and identify factors impacting on children's development.

 The AEDC results can support communities to understand the proportion of children developmentally vulnerable on one or more domains within their community.
 Communities can use their AEDC results to engage and collaborate with local schools and early childhood providers to plan actions to better support local children and their families.

 AEDC results are already shaping the design and application of early childhood program and policies with the aim of making sure children are offered a safe, nurturing and learning environment where they can grow and thrive.
 Specific examples of how communities have used AEDC results can be found on the AEDC website.

 The results of the 2018 AEDC data collection are available on the AEDC website